-BUS Flip-Flop - The BUS flip-flop initiates all processor Unibus cycles.
-It is clocked to the one state by K4-2 CLK BUS H signal (derived from BG BUS of U WORD) except for DAD code (1X1X) in the Execution flow of the BIT or CMP or TST instruction and the non-existance of an OVer LAP CYCLE in the Fetch flow (BUT37 at FET04 microword).
+BUS, MSYN, MSYNA Flip-Flop - The BUS flip-flop initiates all processor Unibus cycles.
+It is clocked to the 1 state by K4-2 CLK BUS H signal (derived from BGBUS of the U WORD), except for the DAD code (1X1X) in the execution flow of the BIT or CMP or TST instruction, and the non-existence of an overlap cycle in the FETCH flow (BUT37 at FET04 microword).
 The activation of the flip-flop is gated by bus ownership signals in the 74H20 gate (E9, output pin 06).
-For a bus cycle to occur, the processor must be in charge of the bus (K4-5 BBSY (1) H), no Unibus cycles are in process (K4-6 B SSYN L) and the processor is not giving up bus ownership (K4-5 PROC RELEASE L).
-With these conditions met the delays associated with Unibus data skew and address decode are activated.
-Two delays exist: one for normal Unibus delay to the MSYN flip-flop and a shorter delay to the MSYN A flip-flop.
-(The MSYN A signal is used for internally mounted MM11-L memories that have fast 7380's Unibus receiver gates.)
+For a bus cycle to occur, the processor must be in charge of the bus [K4-5 BBSY (1) H], no Unibus cycles are in process (K4-6 B SSYN L), and the processor is not giving up bus ownership (K4-5 PROC RELEASE L).
+With these conditions met, the delays associated with Unibus data skew and address decode are activated.
+Two delays exist: one for normal Unibus delay to the MSYN flip-flop, and a shorter delay to the MSYNA flip-flop.

-Time exists during the deskewing delay, for error conditions to zero the data inputs of the MSYN and MSYN A flip-flops.
-Normally, however, the flip-flops are clocked to the one state and through appropriate gates drive the Unibus (or specially connected twisted pair wired to MM11-L memories).
+During the deskewing delay, error conditions disable the data inputs of the MSYN and MSYNA flip-flops.
+Normally, however the flip-flops are clocked to the 1 state and drive the Unibus through appropriate gates.
 Disabling exists for the KT11-D option.
-The MSYN, MSYN A and BUS flip-flops are pulsed cleared from the BWAIT flip-flop.
+The MSYN, MSYNA and BUS flip-flops are pulsed clear from the BWAIT flip-flop.

-CKOVF Flip-Flop - The CKOVF flip-flop controls the ChecK of OVerFlow upon the processor Stock Pointer.
+CKOVF Flip-Flop - The CKOVF flip-flop controls the check of overflow on the processor Stack Pointer.
 Only certain address modes in certain bus operations need to be checked.
-This is controlled by the DAD code (X11X) of the UWORD with REGister selection information a disabling flag (K5-4 STALL (1) L) from STATUS can inhibit the check.
-The CKOVF flip-flop is clocked by the K4-2 CLK BA H signal with activation of the flip-flop is further conditioned by the KT11-D option and the Unibus cycle type.
-The check enabling signal enables error detection signals and provides for possible abortion of the Unibus cycle with corresponding raising of error flags.
-This occurs here only for red zone stock overflow; the yellow zone stack overflow is handled solely by the error flags.
+This is controlled by the DAD code (X11X) of the U WORD with register selection information; a disabling flag [K5-4 STALL (1) L] from STATUS can inhibit the check.
+The CKOVF flip-flop is clocked by the K4-2 CLK BA H signal with activation of the flip-flop further conditioned by the KT11-D option and the Unibus cycle type.
+The check enabling signal enables the error detection signals and provides for possible abortion of the Unibus cycle (inhibits data input to MSYN flip-flop) with corresponding raising of error flags.
+This occurs here only for red zone stack overflow; the yellow zone stack overflow is handled solely by the error flags.

-CKODA Flip-Flop - The CKODA flip-flop controls the Check of ODd Address errors on processor data bus cycles.
-The flip-flop is always clocked to the one state by the K4-2 CLK BA H signal unless a Byte Instruction exists with a DAD code (XXX1) from the UWORD.
-Checking however is further conditioned by console operation and the KT11-D option.
-The check enabling signal enables the error detection signals (K1-7 BA00 (1) H or KT-3 FAULT H) and provides for possible abortion of the Unibus cycle with corresponding raising of error flags.
+CKODA Flip-Flop - The CKODA flip-flop controls the check of odd address errors on processor data bus cycles.
+The flip-flop is always clocked to the 1 state by the K4-2 CLK BA H signal unless a byte instruction exists with a DAD code (XXX1) from the U-WORD.
+Checking, however, is further conditioned by console operation and the KT11-D option.
+The check enabling signal enables the error detection signals [K1-7 BA00 (1) H or KT-3 FAULT H] and provides for possible abortion of the Unibus cycle (inhibits data input to MSYN flip-flops) with corresponding raising of error flags.